huggingface/transformers/docs/source/main_classes/trainer.rst

     trainer = Trainer(...)
     trainer.train()

-Note: `...` stands for the normal arguments that you'd pass to the functions.
+Note: ``...`` stands for the normal arguments that you'd pass to the functions.

+If you want to use more than 1 GPU, you must use a multi-process environment for DeepSpeed to work.
+That is, you have to use the launcher for that purpose and this cannot be accomplished by emulating the distributed environment presented at the beginning of this section.

 If you want to create the config file on the fly in the notebook in the current directory, you could have a dedicated cell with: